ADA-GWU/a5-object-detection-aliasgerovs/README.md

 To run the text recognition:

-1. Place your skewed image in the project directory or update the image path in the script.
-2. Execute the script from the command line:
+Execute the script from the command line

 ```
    python3 recognition.py

 ```

 3. Follow the on-screen instructions to select the corners of the document in the displayed window.
 4. Press "p" to process the image after selecting the corners.